Akame ga Kill!

-Akame ga Kill! (アカメが斬る!, Akame ga Kiru!)
-(Note: In Japanese, (斬る, kiru) is a verb that means "to kill (a human) using a blade".
+Akame ga Kill! (アカメが斬る!, Akame ga Kiru!
+(Note: In Japanese, is a verb that means "to kill (a human) using a blade".
 Therefore, the title of the manga can be translated as "Akame Kills (by Slashing)!"
-This play on words leverages the Engrish pronunciation of the word kill (キル, kiru) to create a bilingual pun.) is a Japanese manga series written by Takahiro and illustrated by Tetsuya Tashiro.
+This play on words leverages the ambiguity of the katakana rendering of the English word to create a bilingual pun.)) is a Japanese manga series written by Takahiro and illustrated by Tetsuya Tashiro.
 It was serialized in Square Enix's Monthly Gangan Joker from March 2010 to December 2016, with its chapters collected in 15 tankōbon volumes.
 The story focuses on Tatsumi, a young villager who travels to the Capital to raise money for his home only to discover strong corruption in the area.
 The assassin group known as Night Raid recruits the young man to help them in their fight against the corrupt Empire.

 A 24-episode anime television series adaptation, animated by White Fox, was broadcast from July to December 2014.
 A prequel manga series, titled Akame ga Kill!
 Zero, illustrated by Kei Toru, was serialized in Square Enix's Monthly Big Gangan from October 2013 to January 2019, with its chapters collected in ten tankōbon volumes.
 A spin-off manga series, titled Hinowa ga Crush!, illustrated by Strelka, was serialized in Monthly Big Gangan from June 2017 to June 2022, with its chapters collected in eight tankōbon volumes.
 In North America, the three manga series were licensed by Yen Press.
 The anime series was licensed by Sentai Filmworks.

 By September 2020, the overall manga series had over 4.1 million copies in circulation.